 Our installation is supported by several confined space operations daily.
 Since the majority of our confined space entries are conducted by active duty and civil service employees, the installation safety office exerts authority over most confined space entries.
-While we did not have a confined space response during 2019, we have identified the following area as a high risk based on the number of entries per year.
+While we have very few confined space emergencies, we are able to determine that the most common are elevator rescues.